Leveraging Self-Supervised Audio-Visual Pretrained Models to Improve Vocoded Speech Intelligibility in Cochlear Implant Simulation: Experiments

 \subsubsection{Subjective Results}

-We conducted listening tests using four different types of noises.
-Each noise types consisted 120 utterances, with 20 from each of the following six categories: AOSE, AVSE, SSL-AVSE, clean, logarithm minimum mean squared error (logMMSE), and noisy speech.
-The logMMSE method performs SE based on assumptions of distribution and properties of speech and noise signals\cite{ephraim1985speech}.
-Similar to\cite{lai2016deep}, we also include logMMSE as part of our benchmark.
-In this study, we also selected to present those utterances corrupted by ``babycry" and ``babble" noises with SNRs of 2 dB and 5 dB, respectively.
-Since that our objective is to maximize SE in CI devices, we conducted our experiment using vocoded speech.
-A total of 80 participants with a mean age of 35.7 took part in the study, with 20 individuals assigned to each noise or sound condition to reduce cross-referencing bias.
-The listening tests were conducted in a quiet room, while the utterances were uploaded onto a specially designed system that presented them randomly to the users.
+We conducted listening tests under four conditions, comprising two noise types (``babycry" and ``babble") and two SNRs (2 dB and 5 dB).
+Each condition contained 120 utterances, with 20 drawn from each of six categories: AOSE, AVSE, SSL-AVSE, clean, logarithm minimum mean squared error (logMMSE), and noisy speech.
+The logMMSE is a traditional SE method that enhances speech by minimizing the mean-square error in the logarithmic spectral domain \cite{ephraim1985speech}.
+Similar to \cite{lai2016deep}, we also include logMMSE as part of our benchmark.
+Since our objective is to maximize SE in CI devices, we conducted our experiment using vocoded speech.
+A total of 80 participants (mean age: 35.7 years) took part in the study, with 20 individuals assigned to each noise type at a specific SNR condition to minimize cross-referencing bias.
+The listening tests were conducted in a quiet room, while the utterances were uploaded onto a listening test system that presented them randomly to the users.

 As shown in Fig.~\ref{sound_quality} and Fig.~\ref{word_intelligibility}, results show that for both speech quality and word intelligibility, SSL-AVSE outperformed both AVSE and AOSE.
-For speech quality scores, when subjected to the most challenging ``babble 2 dB'' noise condition, the SSL-AVSE model exhibited a 26.0\% increase (from 2.42 to 3.05) for the former and a 41.9\% increase (from 2.15 to 3.05 ) for the latter, respectively.
+For speech quality scores, when subjected to the most challenging ``babble 2 dB'' noise condition, the SSL-AVSE model exhibited a 26.0\% increase (from 2.42 to 3.05) for the former and a 41.9\% increase (from 2.15 to 3.05) for the latter, respectively.
 For word intelligibility scores, the improvement over the former and the latter were 45.6\% (from 0.388 to 0.565) and 65.2\% (from 0.342 to 0.565), respectively.